fredoncyber/Artificial-Learning/README.md

 ## 🏁 License

-© 2025 FredON CyberTech .
+© 2025 CyberTechTriage .
 All rights reserved.
 This material may be shared for educational and research purposes with attribution.